 - condition after serious illness or surgery

-- violation of the outflow and stagnation of urine, which may occur against the background of some other diseases of the genitourinary organs (adenoma of the prostate gland, narrowing of the urethra, etc.)
+- impaired outflow and stagnation of urine, which may occur against the background of some other diseases of the genitourinary organs (adenoma of the prostate gland, narrowing of the urethra, etc.)

 Acute and chronic cystitis